andrewf2/home_app/README.md

     sudo apt-get update
     sudo apt-get install rethinkdb

-Once RethinkDB is installed, run `gulp seed` and what query to finish.
+Once RethinkDB is installed, run `gulp seed` and wait for query to finish.